Philosophy & Vision

 Appointments

-- Evenings by negotiation
+- Evenings and weekends by appointment (Online)

 Fees & Insurance

-- Free 15-minute introductory consult (by phone, essential)
+- Free 15-minute introductory consult (by phone)

 Payment Options